kpk3/kpk3.github.io/projects/project-2.md

 This was the first assignment I was given at Kai Hawaii.
 When I received it, I had the biggest panic attack of my life because I was being expected to produce a working application for one of the best structural engineering firms in the state in less than three months . . . by myself.

+Luckily for me, my TA for one of the ICS courses I took last semester (ICS 211) also work at the same company as an employee!
+With his guidance (strangely enough he had as little VSTO programming experience as I did) I was able to create a working product in less than a month and by the end of the three months, I had produced a version that's actually better than was asked of me.

+The most important thing I learned from this experience is the ever encouraged axiom: adapt to teaching yourself.
+In that environment where only one person can actually understand your difficulties is an extremely scary position to be in.
+It's like having PTSD in that respect.
+Everybody knows you have a problem but nobody is willing take the extra step in helping you.

 Link: <a href="https://bitbucket.org/kpk3/archive-search/overview">Repository</a>